corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 {{< /note >}}

-#### CRL Configuration
+#### CRL configuration

-There are an additional two parameters that need to be specified with the revocation workflow config block:
+There are two additional parameters that need to be specified with the revocation workflow configuration block:

 * **crlCacheTimeout**: